semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

 Note: *this is a private beta feature, request access via support@semaphoreci.com*

-Semaphore CI/CD jobs can be run inside custom of Docker images.
+Semaphore CI/CD jobs can be run inside Docker images.
 This allows you to define a custom build environment with pre-installed tools and dependencies needed for your project.

 - [Defining Docker images for your pipeline](#defining-docker-images-for-your-pipeline)
 - [Using multiple Docker images](#using-multiple-docker-images)